evan-paul-carey/deep-learning-workshop/README.md

 I have written up instructions for installation as well and posted them under the file 'InstallGuide.md'.
 You should see it listed at the first level.
 Click on it to view it.

 Please watch the video and attempt setup prior to coming to the workshop if at all possible!
 The workshop is a short two hours with 50+ registered attendees.
 We will not have time to troubleshoot installations during that two hours.
 If you have any questions or issues, I will be available to trouble shoot in person from 7:00-7:50 AM on Monday, 1/6, at the conference near the workshop areas.

-I will update this page with my exact location once I arrive and sort it out :)
+Update @ 1/6/2020 - 7AM: I am sitting in the group of blue chairs in the hotel lobby outside the west coast ballroom.
+I am a 6' caucasian male with brown hair wearing a blue suit and a white shirt.
+Feel free to come ask for any install help!
+I am attending another workshop at 8 AM so I will be here until 7:50.

 ## Course materials